Shrikishan-raibagi/shrikishan-raibagi/README.md

 # 👋 Hi, I’m ShriKishan Raibagi

-🎓 Computer Science Engineering Student at Cambridge Institute of Technology (VTU)
+🎓 Information Science Engineering Student at Cambridge Institute of Technology (VTU)
 🌟 Aspiring AI Cloud Engineer | Currently learning Python, Machine Learning, and Cloud Computing.
-📈 My Goal: To master AI and Cloud technologies and land a job in 10 months.
+📈 My Goal: To master AI and Cloud technologies and land a job in 7 months.

 ---